ballerina-platform/ballerina-dev-website/learn/get-started/write-a-restful-api-with-ballerina.md

   - /learn/write-a-restful-api-with-ballerina
 ---

-Due to the batteries included nature of the Ballerina language, there is no need to add any third-party libraries to implement the RESTful API.
+Due to the batteries included nature of the Ballerina language, there is no need to add any third-party libraries to implement a RESTful API.
 The Ballerina standard library itself is adequate.

+This guide will walk you through creating a RESTful API with two endpoints.
 In this API, you will be writing a simple CRUD-like RESTful service.

-In this tutorial, you will be creating a RESTful API with two endpoints.
 The sample is built around a set of COVID-19 data.

 ## Set up the prerequisites

-To run this tutorial, you need the following prerequisites:
+To run this guide, you need the following prerequisites:

 1. [Ballerina 2202.0.0 (Swan Lake)](https://ballerina.io/learn/installing-ballerina/setting-up-ballerina/) or greater
 2. A text editor
   >**Tip:** Preferably, [Visual Studio Code](https://code.visualstudio.com/) with the [Ballerina extension](https://marketplace.visualstudio.com/items?itemName=WSO2.ballerina) installed.
 3. A command terminal

-## Design the two endpoints
+## Understand the two endpoints

 The first endpoint is about getting data from the service as well as adding data to the service.
 Therefore, the service should handle both HTTP `GET` and `POST` requests.
 - The `GET` request is to get data, and the response should be `200 OK`.